National Treasure: Book of Secrets: Plot

-Ben crashes the President's birthday party at Mount Vernon to convince the President to explore a secret tunnel with him.
-There, Ben activates a secret sliding door, separates the President from his guards, and asks him about the book, while safely leading the President to freedom at the other end of the tunnel.
-The President sympathetically warns Ben that his actions, while innocently meant, will be interpreted as attempted kidnapping.
-He then reveals the book is hidden in a safe at the Library of Congress, asking Ben to find out what is on page 47 for him.
+Ben manipulates the President's birthday party to be hosted at Mount Vernon to convince the President to explore a secret tunnel with him.
+There, Ben activates a secret sliding door, separates the President from the US Secret Service, and asks him about the book while safely leading the President to freedom at the end of the tunnel.
+The President sympathetically warns Ben that his actions, while innocently meant, will be interpreted as an attempted kidnapping, and unless he achieves his goal of finding the treasure, he will be arrested for his actions.
+He then reveals that the book is hidden in a safe compartment at the Library of Congress.
 Pursued by the FBI, Ben, Abigail, and Riley manage a brief look at the book.
-They find a photograph of the missing plank, and an entry by Calvin Coolidge.
+They find a photograph of the missing plank and an entry by Calvin Coolidge.
 He found the plank in 1924, translated it, had it destroyed, and commissioned Gutzon Borglum to carve Mount Rushmore, to hide evidence of a hidden treasure nearby.

 After consulting Emily about the glyphs, Ben, Riley, Abigail, and Patrick head to Mount Rushmore.
-They meet Mitch and Emily there, as Mitch kidnapped her after Ben left.
-Mitch already has acquired, memorized, and destroyed the final clue, so he can claim the treasure.
+Mitch has already acquired, memorized, and destroyed the final clue; he kidnaps Emily and forces the group to bring him along.
 He helps the group find the entrance of a cave full of booby traps.
 After briefly getting separated, the group finds a pit containing Cíbola, a Native American city of gold.
 An ancient dam fails, and it becomes clear one of the group must sacrifice themselves in the quickly flooding cave to hold open the door for the others.
-Mitch does so, but begs Ben to give him posthumous credit for finding the treasure so he can be in the history books, too.
+Ben initially does so, but Mitch takes over when Ben is knocked away, and he begs Ben to give him posthumous credit for finding the treasure.

 Ben and the rest return to the surface, where the President prevents Ben from being arrested by claiming Ben saved him from the tunnel's accidental closing.
-Ben ensures that Mitch receives joint credit for the discovery, rekindles his relationship with Abigail, and clears Thomas Gates' name by proving that Booth had consulted him about the treasure, not the assassination.
-The scene ends just as Ben is about to reveal to the President what page 47 says, hinting at a third film.
+Ben ensures that Mitch receives joint credit for the discovery and clears Thomas Gates' name by proving that Booth had consulted him about the treasure, not the assassination.
+Emily and Patrick lead an expedition of Cíbola while Ben rekindles his relationship with Abigail.
+Riley gets his Ferrari back from the president.